axakon/conference-deployment-workshop/README.md

     1. Here we could add access via HTTPS, but since we won't bother with certificates it will not be needed
     1. Press "Review and Launch" to proceed
 1. #### Save key pair
-    1. Set a key pair name and download the key pair (.pem file), take note of where you save the .pem file
+    1. Set a key pair name and download the key pair (.pem file), take note of where you save the .pem file, (./ssh is a good place)
     1. Press "Launch Instance" to proceed

 ## Access instance